RicoSuter/NJsonSchema/README.md

 - Support for schema references ($ref)
 - Generate C# and TypeScript code from JSON Schema

+NJsonSchema is heavily used in [NSwag](http://nswag.org), a Swagger API toolchain for .NET

 ## NJsonSchema usage

 The `JsonSchema4` type can be used as follows: